Trump signs bill, order rebuking China, and slams Biden

 Trump signs bill, order rebuking China, and slams BidenNew

 WASHINGTON (AP) — President Donald Trump has signed a bill and executive order that he says will hold China accountable for its oppressive actions against the people of Hong Kong.
-Trump used a speech Tuesday in the Rose Garden to argue that Democratic rival Joe Biden’s views are “radical left” and his entire career had been a “gift to the Chinese Communist Party.”
+Trump used a speech Tuesday in the Rose Garden to argue that Democratic rival Joe Biden’s entire career had been a “gift to the Chinese Communist Party.”
 Trump’s actions are part of his administration’s almost daily offensive against China.
-Trump blames China for the coronavirus pandemic, but he too is under fire for the surge in U.S. COVID-19 cases.
+Trump says he’s tough on Beijing and has harshly blamed China for the coronavirus pandemic, but he too is under fire for the surge in COVID-19 cases in parts of the United States.